twopirllc/pandas-ta/README.md

     * **TA Lib** computations are **enabled** by default.
 They can be disabled per indicator.
     * The library includes a performance method, ```help(ta.performance)```, to check runtime indicator performance for a given _ohlcv_ DataFrame.
 * Optionable **Multiprocessing** for a Pandas TA ```Study```.
-* Check your Indicator Performance with the [Indicator Performance Notebook](https://github.com/twopirllc/pandas-ta/tree/main/examples/Performance_Check.ipynb).
+* Check Indicator Speeds on your system with the [Indicator Speed Check Notebook](https://github.com/twopirllc/pandas-ta/tree/main/examples/Speed_Check.ipynb).

 Bulk Processing
 ---------------